debiki/talkyard/README.md

 #### The instructions

-1. Append some settings to the system config so that ElasticSearch will work:
+1. Append some settings to the system config, so ElasticSearch will work.
+   ElasticSearch will get downloaded later, in a Docker image (don't install it yourself).
-   (run this as one single command, not one line at a time)
+   — Run this as one single command, not one line at a time:

        sudo tee -a /etc/sysctl.conf <<EOF